| Sue Skoglund, EditorValerie Reid, Webmaster

 potentialities of any nation, a favorable national policy and the support

 of high governmental agencies are prerequisites" [4].
+This view of state-supported programs as

 the only potential source of development and use of biological weapons was